Applications have now closed – check out our other courses and support programmes.

 No educational qualifications are needed to join our Creative Leadership programme.

-How Creative Leadership can support you
+How Creative Leadership could support you

 - A network of supportive peers– meet regularly with people in similar roles to gain support and work through challenges together

 - £2,000 financial support (and additional funding for access needs, if required)

 - Develop personally and feel more confident about achieving your ambitions

 - Build a support network of people in similar roles

 - Create greater social impact through your work as an artist/creator/maker/producer

 - Learn how to strengthen the project/organisation you work on